tonymm81/web_page/README.md

 city not found.

 bug: when you come back to forecast view again, it starts loading but nothing happens. after refreshing a page it works fine.
-Perhaps i have to plan how to set boolean variables wich allows application to load api again. his is because props boolean stays false if user is selecting different page.
+Perhaps i have to plan how to set boolean variables wich allows application to load api again. his is because props boolean stays false if user is selecting different page.(this fixed now)

 npm installs in this project: